How to Support the Black Community in Memphis Right Now

 Snatch a rack of ribs from Payne's Bar-B-Que or Cozy Corner; they've spent over 40 years serving the best barbecue in the world's barbecue capital.
 If BBQ isn’t your thing, then head over to Chings Hot Wings and try another Memphis classic: their honey gold hot wings.

 Capture the many flavors of Memphis by taking a food-tasting tour with Cristina McCarter.
-She's the owner of City Tasting Tours, which allows visitors and locals to experience a variety of Memphis restaurants.
+She's the owner of City Tasting Tours, and City Tasting Box, which allows visitors and locals to experience a variety of Memphis restaurants.
 Looking for additional black restaurants to support, check out Edible Memphis Black-owned restaurants guide.

 Patronize local Black-owned businesses

 Gift yourself some artwork from the talented vibe curator and brand consultant Eso Tolson.
 He creates work rooted in affirmation, pride, and community.
 Eso turned some of his most popular social media posts into works of art.
 He took his phrases like "Make Dope Stuff Every Day" and "Black History is American History" into wearable and shareable art.

 “Supporting black businesses goes beyond buying their products and paying for their services.
 We have to give them a fighting chance, share knowledge, resources, and provide access to loans and capital funding for their businesses.
 We have to reimagine how we think about black businesses and not treat them like a charity case.
 Support them beyond a month, beyond the trend, because Black Businesses Matter,” says Eso Tolson.

 Signup for a subscription or advertise your business with The New Tri-State Defender newspaper.
 They have been serving the Memphis community since 1951, and supporting them ensures that black Memphians have a place where all their stories and experiences can be shared and heard.